-More red flags come up when you see some of those who are endorse this translation—the very first in the list is Bill Johnson of Bethel Redding!
+More red flags come up when you see some of those who are endorsing this translation—the very first in the list is Bill Johnson of Bethel Redding.

 When I started writing this blog, I tried very hard to be fair and I do not want to attack Simmons.
 I even changed the title away from a somewhat click-baitey The Passion Translation is Dangerous.

-But it is dangerous, I believe.
+But it is dangerous.
 I cannot recommend it.
 I recommend against it.